On Kitaoka's conjecture and lifting problem for universal quadratic forms: Introduction

 The second generalization is to universal forms over $F$, i.e., quadratic forms that represent all the totally positive elements of $\co_F$.
 The smallest possible rank of a universal form is three, and this can happen only in number fields of even degree \cite{EK}.
 Even for them, Kitaoka formulated his influential conjecture that there are only finitely many number fields $F$ admitting a ternary universal form.
 The only known examples are in real quadratic fields \cite{CKR} and Kitaoka's conjecture remains unproven, even though it seems that universal forms typically must have large ranks \cite{BK2, Ka, KKP, KT, Ya}.

 Indecomposable algebraic integers turned out to be one of the key tools in the recent advances on this topic.
-In this short paper, we first prove in Theorem \ref{thm:ind_bound} that each indecomposable has norm smaller or equal to the discriminant of $F$, significantly extending previous results in the quadratic case \cite{DS, TV}.
+In this short paper, we first prove in Theorem \ref{thm:ind_bound} that each indecomposable has norm smaller or equal to the discriminant of $F$, significantly extending previous results in the quadratic and cubic cases \cite{DS, KT, TV}, as well as improving the previous general bound \cite{Br}, which is typically much worse than ours, as it depends on the regulator.
+Our result is also a substantial step towards answering \cite[Problem 53]{Na}.

-We will use this result later in the article, but it also directly implies a construction of a universal quadratic form -- giving the first completely general result in the train of thought started by B.~M. Kim \cite{Ki2}.
+Theorem \ref{thm:ind_bound} directly implies a construction of a universal quadratic form -- giving the first completely general result in the train of thought started by B.~M. Kim \cite{Ki2}.
 The following theorem is more precisely formulated and proved as Theorem \ref{thm:univ}.

 \begin{theorem} Let $F$ be a totally real number field of degree $d=[F:\Q]$ and discriminant $\Delta$.
 Then there is a universal quadratic form over $\co_F$ of rank $\ll \Delta(\log\Delta)^{d-1}$. \end{theorem}